feydk/PastureSeed/README.md

 # PastureSeed
 Inspired by the item of the same name in the Botania mod.

 Craft the seed by surrounding one bone meal with seeds.
-Right click the pasture seed on a dirt block and watch the surrounding dirt blocks (in a radius of 3 blocks) change to grass.
+Right click the pasture seed on a dirt block and watch the surrounding dirt blocks (in a radius of 3 blocks horizontally and 1 vertically) change to grass.
 Which blocks are transformed is random.
 Coarse dirt and podzol will not be changed.